Back to Blog

 Start with the foundations

-Before you spend money on ads, make sure you have:
+Before you spend money on ads or content, make sure you have:

-• Basic SEO so Google can find you
+• Basic SEO so Google understands what you do and where

 • A complete Google Business Profile